And yet it spins...

 If someone were to push you with that amount of force you would certainly feel it, so why can we not all innately know which way goes to the equator?

-The answer is the Earth has been at this a lot longer than us.
+The answer is that the Earth has been at this a lot longer than us.
 The ground has adjusted in such a way that up is not directly up from the center of the planet, but rather up relative to the effective gravity (gravity and the centrifugal force combined), so we feel no directional force.

 This is why pedants like to say the Earth is not a sphere, it's an oblate spheroid.
 Those extra inches around the waist mean gravity is even weaker at the equator than we stated earlier, giving you another 250 lost grams on the scale.